 Through meetings, our team can direct the conversation to help gain consensus with stakeholders and boards in regard to the investment plan and IPS.
 Beyond the establishment of incorporating faith-based values and the investment plan/IPS, we can help determine which strategy may be best suited to your organization’s needs.

 Since each approach is custom to your organization’s unique mission, values and needs, we believe education is pivotal to executing a successful investment strategy.
-That’s why we can help you and your organization understand the different screening approaches for investments and tailor your strategy to meet your specific needs.
+That’s why we can help you and your organization understand the different screening approaches for investments and tailor your strategy to help meet your specific needs.